 Any aquarium hobbyist that has noticed tiny white worms in their fish tank likely has one of two issues they need to address.
-The more common worm, the Detritus Worm, is naturally found in many aquariums, and any overpopulation can be fixed with proper maintenance.
+The more common worm, the Detritus Worm, is found in many aquariums, and any overpopulation can be fixed with proper maintenance.
 The less common Planaria worms are a more complex problem.

 Before making any changes to your tank, be positive about which white worm you're dealing with.
 Only then can you know if the careful use of a de-wormer or just a good cleaning is what is required.
-Misinformation about the correct use of de-wormers and overuse of de-wormers often leads to harming and killing of fish by mistake.
+Misinformation about the correct use of de-wormers and overuse of de-wormers often leads to harming or killing fish by mistake.

 It is not uncommon for an aquarium to have detritus worms, as they can be introduced through a variety of means.
 For instance, they may have come in with a new fish or plant, and may even have been present in any gravel swapped in from another tank.

 Quite often, detritus worms are not even seen.
 They tend to live in between the pebbles of gravel where they eat the debris left over from feeding or deposited by your fish.
-You may only notice them when they get sucked into a gravel cleaning vacuum. detritus worms may actually be a beneficial symbiotic organism in your aquarium system as they help to keep your substrate clean.
+You may only notice them when they get sucked up when cleaning the substrate with a gravel vacuum.
+Detritus worms may actually be a beneficial symbiotic organism in your aquarium, as they help to keep your substrate clean.

 Causes of Detritus Worms

-When you see detritus worms coming out of the gravel frequently, that means that a problem has occurred in your tank.
+When you see detritus worms coming out of the gravel frequently, that means a problem has occurred in your tank.
 It can be shocking when your normally clean water becomes filled with hundreds, if not thousands, of tiny white worms, especially if you don't know what caused the bloom.
 But it is important to not treat a detritus worm issue with de-wormers or any medications; these will not take care of the problem and may cause an inadvertent fish kill.